GameFoundry/bsf/README.md

 # Author

 Banshee is developed by Marko Pintera.
-I created and built the entire project from my bedroom in my free time out of personal interest in game engine development, never having had the chance to do it professionally.
+I built the entire project from in my free time out of personal interest in game engine development, never having had the chance to do it professionally.
+As time went by it evolved into something more and it's now hard to believe how far the project has progressed since I started.
+With time (especially if community joins in) I hope we can build something that can rival true AAA projects.

-I appreciate any feedback at marko.pintera@com.gmail (antispam: flip gmail/com).
+I'd love to hear input from other developers, especially if it's positive!
+Contact me at marko.pintera@com.gmail (antispam: flip gmail/com).